mgreiler/se-unlocked/Transcripts/EP_39_Annie_Liew.md

+---
-# Episode 39 Annie Liew
+episode: "Episode 39 Annie Liew"
+permalink: /designer-to-web-developer
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I have the pleasure to talk to